cncf/cartografos/reference/technology.md

 * Level 2: You’re working in production now.
 You will experiment with tooling to augment the basics in production to help with security, policy management, workload misconfigurations, resource requests and limits.
 Key security practices for container hygiene are being incorporated.

-* Level 3: Whereas in Level 2 you’ve been experimenting, in level 3, as you increase your workload, and as you scale, you need consistent tooling across clusters to gain continuous visibility into your Kubernetes clusters.
+* Level 3: Whereas in Level 2 you’ve been experimenting, in Level 3, as you increase your workload, and as you scale, you need consistent tooling across clusters to gain continuous visibility into your Kubernetes clusters.
 This should include automatic scanning and having runtime observability of what is occurring within your containers and your cluster.
 CNCF projects are good options here.
 You will have alerting and dashboards in place.

 * Level 4: With your sources of information you've gained from Level 3, your goal is to further integrate your data sources and gain visibility along with alerting.
 This closes the feedback loop on runtime and operations and allows you to respond quickly to unplanned events.